Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Forest Management Activities at Lake Macbride State Park

 2014 Forest Stand Improvement Weed Tree

 Lake Macbride State Park is a great place for a family picnic or get-together.
 Four open picnic shelters are available and may be reserved online through the park reservation system.
 One day-use lodge is also available and great for family reunions.
 The main lodge may also be reserved online through the park reservation system.

-The non-modern campground in the southern park unit has 57 campsites and a non-flush restroom.
+The non-modern campground in the southern park unit also has several campsites and a non-flush restroom.
 This campground is located in a beautiful shaded setting near the lake.
 Both campgrounds have a playground nearby.
 Advance campsite reservations can be booked through the park reservation system.
 One fourth of the campsites are still available on a first-come, first-serve basis.

 Multi-use trails wind for miles around the lake.
 All park trails offer opportunities for the sights and sounds of Iowa at its best.
 Bird watchers will thrill to the sight of nearly every songbird native to the region.
 During the spring and fall, shorebirds, waterfowl and ospreys are frequent visitors.
 During winter months, cross-country skiing and snowmobiling are popular.